 Portland's foundation problems don't exist in isolation.
 The city sits in an active seismic zone.

-The Cascadia Subduction Zone has produced roughly 19 to 20 magnitude-9 earthquakes in the past 10,000 years (opens in new tab).
+Paleoseismic research has identified roughly 19 to 20 magnitude-9 earthquakes on the Cascadia Subduction Zone in the past 10,000 years.
 The last one was in 1700, and these events average about 350 years apart.
 The Portland Hills Fault (opens in new tab) runs directly beneath the city.

 A DOGAMI study estimates (opens in new tab) a Cascadia event would cause 27,000 injuries and $37 billion in building damages across the Portland metro's three-county region.